 Hospitals & Services

-Registered Nurses on a NetP Programme will have preceptor support for the duration of the programme.
+NetP Registered Nurses will have preceptor support for the duration of the programme.
 Preceptors are experienced Registered Nurses who have undertaken relevant Preceptor training.
-They will work closely with the NetP Registered Nurse to assist them with the application of knowledge, clinical reasoning and skill development providing constructive feedback, and facilitating critical and reflective practice to enable further practice development.
+Preceptors will work closely with the NetP Registered Nurse to assist them with the application of knowledge, clinical reasoning and skill development providing constructive feedback, and facilitating critical and reflective practice to enable further practice development.

 The preceptor role is pivotal in guiding the NetP Registered Nurse throughout the clinical placements during the programme and they must have regular and consistent access to the graduate nurse during clinical practice, especially during the clinical load sharing period.
-A primary preceptor must be identified for each new graduate nurse to ensure accountability and for negotiating and evaluating learning outcomes as well as coordination of formal feedback to the new graduate nurse as required during the NetP programme.
+A primary preceptor must be identified for each new graduate nurse to ensure accountability and for negotiating and evaluating learning outcomes as well as coordination of formal feedback to the NetP Registered Nurse as required during the NetP programme.

-Graduate Registered Nurses will share a clinical load with their preceptor/s up to a total of six weeks during the NetP Programme.
+NetP Registered Nurses will share a clinical load with their preceptor/s up to a total of 30 clinical days.
 Some workplaces may have a longer clinical load sharing time.

-The assigned preceptor will carry out performance appraisals for the NetP Registered Nurse in conjunction with the graduate and the service manager.
+The assigned preceptor will carry out performance reviews with the NetP Registered Nurse and their line manager.

 Preceptors working with NetP Registered Nurses are required to meet the following criteria: